mosbackup/opendistil-ai/public/blog/distillation-vs-fine-tuning.md

 ## Distillation: Compression + Transfer

-Distillation takes the *capabilities* of a powerful model and transfers them into a smaller architecture.
+Distillation takes the *capabilities* of a powerful model and transfers them into a weaker model.
 Think of it as **building a new expert that learned from the best**.

 **Best for:**
 - Reducing inference costs by 10-100x